mdsheraj123/globalrankingbyacceptance/README.md

 ## Update:
-I got some feedback after talking to people that ranking based on only one metric is isn't comprehensive.
+I got some feedback after talking to people that ranking based on only one metric isn't comprehensive.

 Hence, I have expanded this effort to include several objective metrics.
 People can check the metric based on the criteria they prefer.